 Du Guesclin thought for a moment.
 ‘Handsomely?
 This is just an advance?
 Oh, well, that changes everything.
 I will be ready to leave in fifteen minutes.’

 Du Guesclin handed over the five hundred franks to the captain of his mercenaries and shouted orders accompanied by much waving of his hands.

-Ten stakes were hurriedly erected as close to the English lines as it was safe to go.
-They bound the English prisoners, dragged them to the posts and firmly secured them with strong ties.
+Five stakes were hurriedly erected as close to the English lines as it was safe to go.
+They bound the English prisoners, dragged them to the posts, firmly securing them with strong ties.

 At the end of the line he hesitated, to allow his last victim to scream even louder before silencing him forever.
 He carefully wiped his knife clean, smiled and walked back towards Jacques.

-He casually polished his knife, spending more time over the task than was necessary.
+He casually polished his knife, spending more time over the task than was really necessary.